 Part of the Metallic Wood Borer family, Jewel Beetles are usually found near their host tree.
-The larvae tunnel their way through the interior of the trunk and emerge when they are ready to pupate on the ground.
-Adults are lustrous and bright with elytra (wing coverings) that have some texture though it does not diminish their metallic color.
+As borer beetles do, the larvae tunnel their way throughout the interior of the trunk and emerge from the bark when they are ready to pupate on the ground.
+Adults are a lustrous and bright color with textured elytra (wing coverings).
 There are a variety of native species found throughout North America, and there is room for more study about them.